Baastheglass/CC-Assignment-2/readMe.md

    ```

 ## Challenges and Solutions
-### 1. Linking LLVM Libraries
+### 1. Downloading LLVM
-- Challenge: Ensuring the correct LLVM libraries are linked.
+- Challenge: Finding the correct command to download LLVM was very time taking and difficult.
-- Solution: Used `llvm-config` in the Makefile to dynamically obtain the necessary compiler flags and linker options.

-### 2. Using `CreateCall` with `printf`
-- Challenge: Properly calling `printf` within LLVM IR.
+- Solution: Scoured the internet for solutions.

+### 2. Function returns from Arithmetic and Printf
+- Challenge: Trying to emit 4 values from the arithmetic function and using the printf functionality in LLVM.
-- Solution: Defined a function signature for `printf` and used `CreateCall` with a format string to print values.
+- Solution: Defined a function signature for `printf` and used `CreateCall` to print values.

 ### 3. Handling Integer Division
 - Challenge: Using `CreateFDiv` on integer types caused errors.
 - Solution: Used `CreateSDiv` for signed integer division instead.

 By resolving these challenges, the program successfully generates LLVM IR and executes as expected.

----
-This README provides an overview of the LLVM-based program, step-by-step compilation instructions, and insights into common issues encountered during development.